 The key to smoky nirvana is to keep the following in mind: Good Things Come to Those Who Wait!
 Seasoning the night before gives the cut enough time to absorb the seasoning.
 Permitting the brisket to come to room temperature encourages a more even smoking.
 And the indirect heat involved in smoking itself renders the collagen woven within the cut, transforming what was rough and tough into the tender and luxuriant wonder that meat lovers crave.

 Enjoy your creation with a juicy, bold red where fruit and black pepper spice take center stage: red zinfandel.
-We suggest the 2017 Clark & Sheffield Zinfandel
+We suggest Clark & Sheffield Zinfandel

 Grill Smoked Beef Brisket

 ¼ c Light Brown Sugar

 2 Tbsp Smoked Paprika

 2 Tbsp each Kosher Salt and Black Pepper

 1. In a medium mixing bowl, whisk together the brown sugar, old bay, paprika, salt, and pepper.
 Rub the brisket with the spice mixture and let rest, covered, in the fridge overnight.
 Let the brisket sit at room temperature for 1 hour prior to starting to cook.